nerding/small/spec/passwords.md

 5. The server checks if the hashes are correct and unsets the `$_SERVER['nonce']` variable.
 Everything else occurs as it should.

+Right now, only the `ajax.php` page cares and acts upon this.
+That's because it's the only page that accepts ajax requests...

+What this means is that anything that isn't ajax-ed in needs to `sha256` the password before testing anywhere.
+Seriously.